Working with Projects

 The 2D Representation Style option defines whether to display objects on the floor plan as vector outlines or as images.

-The Dynamic Subtraction option defines the way the program treats openings that intersect.
-When it is activated, the program tries to combine these openings.
+The Dynamic Subtraction option defines the way the app treats openings that intersect.
+When it is activated, the app tries to combine these openings.
 When it is deactivated, openings keep their original shape and size.
-The program performance may decrease when the option is on.
+The app's performance may decrease when the option is on.

 The Revert to Default button restores the default settings.